Optimized Estate Plan for Doctors

 Insurance products-

-This, again, is very State-specific.
-Look up and see if annuity payments are protected from bankruptcy and how much of the cash value of permanent life insurance policies are covered.
-Disability payments and medical and group payments are also state specific but less frequently considered.
+Again, this is very State-specific.
+Look up and see if annuity payments are protected from bankruptcy and how much of the cash value of permanent life insurance policies is covered.
+Disability payments and medical and group payments are also state-specific but less frequently considered.

 TBE

-Tenants By the Entirety is important to understand.
+Tenants by the Entirety is important to understand.
 This is also State-specific, so see below.
-Tenants By the Entirety is a way to title assets such that you don’t fully control the asset, so the asset can’t be taken away from you if you are individually named.
+Tenants by the Entirety is a way to title assets so that you don’t fully control them, so the asset can’t be taken away from you if you are individually named.
 This is a powerful asset protection trick, so find out if your State allows TBE titling.

 doctor asset protection and estate plan